Knowledge Center

 How State Structured Settlement Laws Work

-Each state has enacted its own Structured Settlement Protection Act (SSPA) that establishes specific requirements for transferring structured settlement payment rights.
-These state laws work alongside federal regulations to provide comprehensive consumer protections, ensuring that all transfers receive proper court oversight and serve the payee's best interest.
+Each state has its own Structured Settlement Protection Act (SSPA).
+These laws set specific rules for transferring payment rights.
+They work alongside federal rules to ensure court oversight and protect your interests.

 Find your state: Use the directory below to select your state or county for specific information about court approval requirements, filing procedures, and local legal provisions that apply to your structured settlement transfer.